 Experience has shown that working with an experienced team as we have at Kent Speakers yields results.
 We have talent within our District, some of which was on display during our Joy Division Spring Conference.
 Developing the next set of leaders will be a priority, we will foster an environment that encourages members to serve.
 The Division Team will include Area Directors, DD Assistants to support; Program Quality, Club Growth, PR and Special Projects (Speechcraft, Youth leadership program & Rotary collaboration)

 My experience organising training events will be invaluable to Area Directors and clubs.
-Our trainings will be open to the wider membership with a view to strengthening our clubs knowledge base.
+Our training courses will be open to the wider membership with a view to strengthening our clubs’ knowledge base.

 Why are you applying to become Division Director?